KyleMardell/ci-project-1/README.md

 ### Content

 I researched the types of produce that can be planted and harvested in a given month, and then created a draught of written content to reference when creating the site to populate info and calendar sections.
+The draughted content can be found [here](https://github.com/KyleMardell/garden-collective/blob/main/media/content.md)

 ### Site Mockups